PaulMKohler/AdventureSandbox/AdventurePlayground/MyCharacters/README.md

 Alt+Z toggles X-Ray mode.

 We can use other objects to provide the pivot point for mirroring, when enabling mirroring there is a slot for mirror object.
 Ctrl+L allows us to copy modifiers from one object to another.

+###### Managing objects into collections

+Highlight objects to be in a collection and press M to put into a collection.

+For scene decoration we can make these non-selectible and hide visibility.